 Chapter 7 bankruptcy

-If you file successfully for Chapter 7 bankruptcy, on f the major differences with Chapter 13 is that any of your debts are canceled and you will not be forced to make repayments to repay the debt your business owes.
-Chapter 7 is the preferred choice for most individuals or businesses that wish to end their debt burden if they have no expectation that their business interests will survive and thrive after a bankruptcy has been declared.
+If you file successfully for Chapter 7 bankruptcy, one of the major differences with Chapter 13 is that any of your debts are cancelled and you will not be forced to make repayments to repay the debt your business owes.
+Chapter 7 might be the preferred choice for most individuals or businesses that wish to end their debt burden; once they have calculated the amount they owe with the help of https://www.sofi.com/personal-loan-calculator/ or other similar loan calculators, and they have no expectation that their business interests will survive and thrive after a bankruptcy has been declared.

 Chapter 7 is also the least expensive option as it is less complicated than Chapter 13.
 A Chapter 7 bankruptcy agreement may only take 3 to 6 months to complete.